THE VISTA HOUSE

 Vista House: What is it for?

-Few places combine nature’s wonders and human architectural brilliance so majestically.
-Once called “Thor’s Heights,” Crown Point is a basalt promontory shaped by the same volcanic lava flows, floods and winds that created the Columbia River Gorge.
-Cited for its “exceptional value in illustrating the natural history of the U.S.,” it was designated as a National Natural Landmark in 1971.
-It is protected as a state park property known as the Crown Point State Scenic Corridor.
+Cited for its “exceptional value in illustrating the natural history of the U.S.,” Vista House was designated as a National Natural Landmark in 1971.
+It is protected as a state park property known as the Crown Point State Scenic Corridor, and given its historic significance, Vista House was listed in the National Register of Historic Places in 1974.

 Building the Crown Jewel